DataDog/hiring-engineers/answers.md

 lsof -i :5050
 ```

 No process was shown.
 I experimented with more ports and other host addresses but I got the same error still.
+Hosts that I tried: localhost, 0.0.0.0, 127.0.0.1.
+Ports that I tried: 8000, 8080, 5050, 8126 (apm listener port)

 ![](img/5_4.PNG?raw=true)

-I tried killing any processes that was using Python with these commands where PID is the process ID from the grep:
+Another thing I tried was looking at active processes and killing any that used Python.

 ```
 ps -fA | grep python
 sudo kill -9 pid
 ```

-However, this did nothing as I was not shown anything from the grep.
+However, this did nothing as the socket error remained.
 At this moment, I ran out of options as I could not get past this error so that the following screen could display something other than "Once you’ve completed this step, return to this page.
 Your traces should be available shortly."
+With more time, I would have liked to try this in another language.

 ![](img/5_5.PNG?raw=true)